WHAT DO WE DO?

 HOW DO WE DO IT?

-Governance will only improve if citizens organise themselves to demand reform.
+Governance will only improve if citizens organize themselves to demand reform.
 Governments respond to internal, not external pressures.
-We aim to help local civil society organisations (CSOs) to acquire the knowledge, skills, abilities and tools to campaign effectively for reform, to help development agencies to better assist local CSOs to have voice, and to encourage governments agencies to respond constructively to the demands of citizens as a way to strengthen their legitimacy.
+We aim to help local civil society organizations (CSOs) acquire the knowledge, skills, abilities, and tools to campaign effectively for reform, help development agencies to better assist local CSOs to have voice, and encourage government agencies to respond constructively to the demands of citizens as a way to strengthen their legitimacy.

 Theory of Change

-Our pool of over 100 international development experts are a unique resource for strategic counsel and have been tapped by our civil society partners and multilateral banks.
+Our pool of experienced international development experts are a unique resource for strategic counsel and have been tapped by our civil society partners and multilateral banks.

-We connect experts with local leaders to jointly develop plans, support implementation and evaluate impact.
+We connect experts with local leaders to jointly develop plans, support project implementation, and evaluate impact.